tdenkinger/suggestotron/README.md

-This is the base Railsbridge demonstration applcation build during a typical event.
+This is the base Railsbridge demonstration application build during a typical event.